How Much Can a Car Accident Devalue Your Vehicle?

 July 18, 2022 | Sagi Shaked | Car Accidents

 Your car’s market value will automatically decrease after an accident, even after repairs are completed.
 Many consumers won’t pay high prices or even think about buying a car with a history of accidents.
-A record of the accident is often added to the vehicle’s history report after a collision.
+A record of the car accident is often added to the vehicle’s history report after a collision.

 Customers may look up vehicle history reports using online services, so if your car was damaged in an accident, it’s crucial to ensure that you receive fair compensation that covers your vehicle’s depreciation.